-Here are three fun choices:
+Here are three fun choices to think about:

-If you live to draw or paint, go for an unlined book or choose a large pad that can handle heavy ink, charcoal or paint.
+If you love to draw or paint, go for an unlined book or choose a large pad that can handle heavy ink, charcoal or paint.
 Turn your entries into comics, illustrated images or fun doodles to help you record what you want to save.

 A Journal App

-Note taking apps have become more popular because they help people do more than write; they can add photos, audio, and video to what they want to remember.
+Note-taking apps have become more popular because they help people do more than write; they can add photos, audio, and video to what they want to remember.
 If you love music, you can record live performances in Spanish and notes about where you heard it, your favorite lyrics or what the song reminded you of as you listened.
 If you live on Instagram, you can recreate your posts in your journal and caption them in Spanish.

 For phone journals, you can try several apps.
 Google Keep is good for lists and adding images.
 Penzu is an online, private diary you can access from your phone and can share with a teacher.
 Microsoft OneNote is a nice choice for longer entries with additional media attached.

 Find one you like and keep it on your home screen to remind you to update it often.

 Set up a blog by writing articles in first-person about your real progress as a Spanish learner.
 It’s an interesting twist on a journal because with this option you can gain followers and get comments on your writing.